WATCH: Amy Coney Barrett Confirmation Hearing LIVE STREAM

-WATCH: Day Two of Judge Amy Coney Barrett’s Supreme Court Confirmation Hearings
+WATCH: Day Three of Judge Amy Coney Barrett’s Supreme Court Confirmation Hearings

-The Senate Judiciary Committee Confirmation is holding its second day of hearings today for Judge Amy Coney Barrett’s nomination to the Supreme Court.
+The Senate Judiciary Committee Confirmation is holding its third day of hearings today for Judge Amy Coney Barrett’s nomination to the Supreme Court.
 The hearing is scheduled to begin at 9:00 a.m.
 ET.

 Day one was almost entirely comprised of opening statements from members of the Senate Judiciary Committee holding the hearings and that of Judge Barrett herself.
-Day Two will see questioning from the Republican-led committee.
+Day Two saw more senatorial posturing and Judge Barrett’s empty notebook.
+Who knows what day three will bring?

 The hearing is underway just three weeks before the presidential election between Donald Trump and Joe Biden, which sets a contentious political backdrop as Republicans are pushing to confirm Barrett as Ruth Bader Ginsburg’s successor.